zynga/zynga-hhvm-phpunit/README.md

 1. Fixed: Multiline use statements showing up as uncovered.
 1. New: Added support for enums spanning multiple lines.
 1. Converted all of php-token-stream to be hack strict.
+1. Moved 'most' of php-code-coverage into hack, some strict, some not.
+1. Rewrote a significant portion of how the code coverage stack is handled in order to lower memory footprint and not pass around the line status stack constantly.

 # History